 After many late nights and early mornings tweaking 3D models, printing and assembling prototype mechanisms, and casting rubber gloves on the back porch of his small San Jose, CA apartment, he felt like he had a viable product that could be produced.

 Daniel knew he couldn't do it alone so he contacted Tom Zipprian, a friend from college, to help get the product ready to go to manufacturing.
 In November 2015, they kicked off a Kickstarter campaign with the goal of raising 42K.
-Ever since they have received incredible coverage online and are full speed ahead on production.
-The very first Aquapaws will deliver this summer, 2017.
+Ever since then, they have received incredible coverage online and have produced thousands of Aquapaws.
+The very first were delivered in August, 2017.